ProtoArgNet: Interpretable Image Classification with Super-Prototypes and Argumentation [Technical Report]: ProtoArgNet

 \subsection{Channel-Wise Max}

-The Channel-Wise Max layer aims to both localize and extract the max value of each similarity map while maintaining its dimensions. $\cwm$ takes the similarity maps as input and extracts the maximum value from each input channel by passing the maximum value and setting all other values to zero while preserving the input dimensions.
-Formally, for every similarity value $s \in \simmap_i$, the $i^{th}$ similarity map, the channel-wise max filter $\cwm_i$ retains the highest value $s_{max} = \max(\simmap_i)$ within the map and assigns a value of zero to the remaining elements:
+The Channel-Wise Max layer aims to localize and extract the maximum value from each similarity map, while ensuring that only one prototype is activated at each location across all similarity maps. $\cwm$ takes the similarity maps as input.
+For each similarity map, it determines the maximal value and sets all non-maximal values to $0$.
+Formally, for every similarity map $\simmap^i$, the channel-wise max filter creates a new map $\cwm^i$ of the same dimension.
+To do so, it determines the maximal value among the entries $\simmap^i_{h,w}$, retains the highest value $s^i_{max} = \max_{1 \leq h \leq H} \max_{1 \leq w \leq W} \simmap^i_{h,w}$ within the map and assigns a value of zero to the remaining elements, that is,